adipandas/adipandas.github.io/_posts/2020-01-01-quaternions.md

 ---
-title: 'Important Notes'
+title: 'Quaternions'
 date: 2020-01-01
-permalink: /posts/2020/01/important-notes/
+permalink: /posts/2020/01/quaternions/
 tags:
+  - quaternion
-  - Quaternions
+  - quaternion-product
 ---

-These are some of the important notes which I make for reference.

-## Quaternions

 Quaternions are a number system that extends complex numbers.
 A quaternion provides a convenient mathematical notation for representing orientations and rotations of an object in three dimensions.
 This section discusses some of the useful properties and operations which are used in quaternion rotation.